Continuous-wave all-optical single-photon transistor based on a Rydberg-atom ensemble

-\textit{Results for the FS model.---} In the FS setup, we used a 1D Gaussian distribution of $10^3$ randomly placed atoms over a distance $L$.
-Numerical wfMC calculations were conducted to obtain the results, as shown in Fig.~\ref{fig:free}.
-We verify the analytical IM estimate by numerically evaluating the impedance as a function of the intensity of the probe light which induces the dephasing, illustrated in Fig. \ref{fig:free}(a).
-In contrast to the cavity case, the storage process in the FS protocol occurs in an exponentially decaying mode, due to the decreasing probability of an excitation propagating through the ensemble without being dephased.
-As a result, the readout Lindblad operator $L_{d_\mathrm{p}}$ also leads to localization, which enhances the lifetime of the stored control excitation.
-This means that the free space protocol can be operated with $\overline{d}_\mathrm{b,p} \gg 1$ (Fig.~\ref{fig:free}(b)), allowing for a larger change in the probe transmission compared to the cavity case where we required $\overline{C}_{b,p} \lesssim 1$.
-The maximal observed efficiency exceeds 60\%, for $d_\mathrm{c}$=100 and $\overline{d}_\mathrm{b,p}=5.3$, as shown in Fig.~\ref{fig:free}(c).
-We note, however, that the choice of $\overline{d}_\mathrm{b,p}$ is not optimal, as it can be increased.
-It is important to also note that the operating conditions for the FS model were inspired by the cavity, and a full optimization was not conducted.
+\textit{ FS-model results.---} In the FS setup, we used a one-dimensional (1D) Gaussian distribution of $10^3$ randomly placed atoms over a distance $L$.
+Device performance depends on $|\alpha_\mathrm{{in,p}}|^2$, the interaction strength parametrized by the average blockaded optical depth of the probe, $\overline{d}_\mathrm{b,p}=\sum^N_{k=1}\sum_{l=1,l\neq k}^Nd^{k,l}_\mathrm{b1,p}/N$, and the control optical depth, $d_\mathrm{c}$.
+We verify the analytical IM estimate by numerically evaluating $P_\mathrm{IM}$, varying $|\alpha_\mathrm{{in,p}}|^2$ and $d_\mathrm{c}$ in Fig. \ref{fig:free}(a).
+Unlike the cavity case, storage in the FS protocol occurs in an exponentially decaying mode due to the decreasing probability of the control excitation propagating through the ensemble without being dephased.
+Consequently, readout $\hat{L}_{d_\mathrm{p}}$-jumps also lead to localization, enhancing the lifetime of the stored control excitation.
+Thus, the FS protocol can operate for $\overline{d}_\mathrm{b,p} \gg 1$ [Fig.~\ref{fig:free}(b)], allowing for a larger change in probe transmission than in the cavity case, which required $\mathrm{Re}[\overline{C}_\mathrm{b,p}] \lesssim 1$.
+The maximum efficiency $\eta=95.4\%$ and gain $\mathcal{G}=312$, are obtained for the highest optical depth $d_\mathrm{c}$=500 and $\mathrm{Re}[\overline{d}_\mathrm{b,p}]=5.3$, as shown in Fig.~\ref{fig:free}(b) and~\ref{fig:free}(c).
+It is important to note, however, that the FS operating conditions were inspired by the cavity model, and a full optimization was not performed.

-\textit{Conclusions.---}We have proposed and analyzed an optical single photon transistor which can operate in the continuous wave regime, for an ensemble of Rydberg atoms both in a cavity and in free space.
-The estimated efficiency reaches $60\%$ for the chosen (conservative) parameters.
-Currently our numerical simulation does not allow us to go to higher atom numbers, but the efficiency grows with ensemble size.
-We thus believe that even better efficiencies can be reached.
-The proposed device may thus open a new regime of continuous time control and manipulation of light with single photon fields in future devices.

-\textit{Acknowledgments.---}This work was supported by the ERC grant QIOS (Grant No. 306576).
-I.T. acknowledges funding by the Deutsche Forschungsgemeinschaft through the Emmy Noether program (Grant No. ME 4863/1-1).
-A.S. acknowledges the support of Danmarks Grundforskningsfond (DNRF 139, Hy-Q Center for Hybrid Quantum Networks).
-O.K. acknowledges the support from EPSRC grants EP/V00171X/1 and EP/X017222/1, and NATO SPS project MYP.G5860.